MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/step4/README.md

 - geom_text(aes(label = outlier), na.rm = TRUE, hjust = -0.3, check_overlap = T) does the labelling of these points

 #### Using ggrepel to identify the outliers
-Although the outliers are labelled in the previous display they still are difficult to identify whenthey are closely clustred<br>
+Although the outliers are labelled in the previous display they still are difficult to identify when they are closely clustered<br>
+as they are all plotted on the same side of the axis<br>
 In order to ease this individual identification, the use the ggrepel R package
 > library(ggrepel)<br>
 > library(dplyr)<br>